-This morning we depart our hotel to visit Frank Lloyd Wright's most famous house.
+This morning we depart our hotel early for a special out-of-hours in-depth tour of Frank Lloyd Wright's most famous house.
 Fallingwater was designed in 1936 for the family of Pittsburgh department store owner Edgar J. Kaufmann.
 The house's setting is dominated by the waterfall over which the house is built.
 The Kaufmanns chose the waterfall location but were unprepared for Wright's suggestion that the house rise over it rather than face it; yet they accepted the architect's original scheme unchanged.
 Completed in 1939, Fallingwater was constructed of sandstone quarried on the property and was built by local craftsmen.
 The stone walls rise between reinforced concrete 'trays' carrying the living and bedroom levels, that are dramatically cantilevered over the stream.
 Fallingwater was the weekend home of the Kaufmann family from 1937 until 1963, when the house, its contents and grounds were presented to the Western Pennsylvania Conservancy by Edgar Kaufmann Jr. Fallingwater is the only remaining great Wright house with its setting, original furnishings, and artwork intact.